marek-g/marek-g.github.io/posts/tips_and_tricks/emacs_on_android.md

 # Emacs on Android - use with Termux

 This page describes how to use Emacs for Android with Termux.
-You can then use all the usefull tools like `git`, search tools and even programming languages.
+You can then use all the useful tools like `git`, search tools and even programming languages.

 Normally, Emacs keeps its data at:
 ```